projectname94/project-voice_activated/lectures/api_advanced_features.md

 ```

-An important thing to remember:
+An important thing to remember is that this will only fire when you call
-if you call,
 ```javascript
 annyang.start();
 ```
-in your initialize function, this will only fire once

 ## soundstart
 Fired as soon as any sound (possibly speech) has been detected.